HYTOT/HYTOT.github.io/src/presentations/5to6/draft.md

 But today, let's get started to have an exploration of another prevalent terminology.

 ## topic
-With an increasingly accelerating of science and technology development, varieties of technical products are subverting our lifestyle.
+With an increasingly accelerating of sci-tech development, varieties of technical products are subverting our lifestyle.
 Today, I'm going to talk about 'Mini Program, Massive Change'.
 In the following, let's focus on WeChat Mini-Programs, then we'll discuss what it is and how it changes our habits.